Starting with Graph Databases: A Quick look into Neo4j

 FAQ

-The two core concepts are nodes and relations.
-Each node or relation can have its own attributes and labels, which serve as a way to categorize and identify the data.
+Graph databases keep everything within two simple concepts: nodes and relations.
+Each node or relation can have its own attributes and labels of identification, which serve as a way to categorize the data.
+You don't have to worry about tables and foreign keys.

-How can you get started with Neo4j?
+How can I install Neo4j?

-You can install Neo4j directly on your computer or run it using Docker with the neo4j:3.4.5 image, exposing ports 7474, 7473, and 7687.
-Once running, you can create nodes and relations using Cypher commands.
+You can install Neo4j on your computer or use Docker with the image neo4j:3.4.5, exposing ports 7474, 7473, and 7687.

 About the author.